rpecor/brain/README.md

 It would probably be worth dynamically generating the file name so its not always overwritten.
 Then clean up out.json files that are a certain age.
 And no reason to run if the passwd and group files haven't changed.

+Bonus:

+Feel free to add users and/or groups by extending the RUN commands in the Dockerfile.
+Just be sure to rebuild the image.